supabase-community/flutter-chat/README.md

 create table if not exists public.profiles (
-    id uuid references auth.users on delete cascade not null primary key, username varchar(18) not null unique,
+    id uuid references auth.users on delete cascade not null primary key, username varchar(24) not null unique,
     created_at timestamp with time zone default timezone('utc' :: text, now()) not null,

     -- username should be 3 to 24 characters long containing alphabets, numbers and underscores constraint username_validation check (username ~* '^[A-Za-z0-9_]{3,24}$') );
-comment on table public.users is 'Holds all of users profile information';
+comment on table public.profiles is 'Holds all of users profile information';

 create table if not exists public.rooms (
     id uuid not null primary key default uuid_generate_v4(),